nanoporetech/megalodon/docs/model_training.rst

 Data preparation involves adding the ``--outputs signal_mappings`` argument to a megalodon call.
 This will produce a ``signal_mappings.hdf5`` file in the specified megalodon output directory.
 For each read producing a valid reference mapping, this file contains a mapping between the raw signal and the mapped reference bases.
-This file can then be directly passed to the taiyaki ``train_flipflop.py`` command for model training.
+This file can then be directly passed to the Taiyaki ``train_flipflop.py`` command for model training.

 ::